Oaxaca City, Oaxaca and Chiapas, Mexico

 Fabulously inventive cuisine in the hotel restaurant

-The hotel organizes some great tours in Oaxaca that go beyond the surface
+The hotel organises some great tours in Oaxaca that go beyond the surface

 Beautiful swimming pool and gardens